 After the visit of approximately 1.5hrs, for those who wish, we will hop in cars to head over to the parking next to Bar de la Marine.
 Weather permitting we will enjoy a lovely lunch in the garden.
 For full details and registration please CLICK HERE

-The drink got to be world-known in the cocktail era of the 1920s and 30s.
+The visit, which lasts an hour and a half, includes an illustrated history of the wine, orange and herb based aperitif and of the people who make it, followed by a tasting of the three varieties.
+Paul and Raymond Lillet created “Lillet Blanc” in 1887.
+The drink became very popular in the cocktail era of the 1920s and 30s.
 One ‘l’ was then added to the name for ‘Lillet’ to be pronounced the French way overseas.
-Pierre Lillet introduced “Lillet Rouge” in 1962 while “Lillet Rosé” is a 21st century addition.
+‘Lillet Rouge’ was introduced by Pierre Lillet in 1962, while ‘Lillet Rosé’ is a 21st century addition.

 BBC Christmas Party Friday 11th December – Please note this advance date for your diaries.